Childhood soft tissue sarcoma is a disease in which malignant (cancer) cells form in soft tissues of the body.

 Soft tissue sarcoma occurs in children and adults.
 Soft tissue sarcoma in children may respond differently to treatment, and may have a better outcome than soft tissue sarcoma in adults.
 (See the PDQ summary on Adult Soft Tissue Sarcoma Treatment for more information on treatment in adults.)

-Having certain diseases and inherited disorders can increase the risk of developing childhood soft tissue sarcoma.
+Having certain diseases and inherited disorders can increase the risk of childhood soft tissue sarcoma.